-Guidelines for writting manuscript
+Guidelines for writing manuscript

 Submitted manuscripts must be double spaced with sequential line numbers throughout the entire document.
 Pages should be numbered consecutively, including those containing acknowledgements, references, tables and figures.